 James Delparine ended what may be considered the longest gold medal drought in the history of Philippine Swimming.
 After 10 long years, Philippine swimming finally got its gold medal care of the Filipino-American swimmer.

 Delparine was ranked a very closed 3rd in the SEA Rankings in the 100 Breast.
-However, he is ranked #1 in the SEA Rankings for 2019 in the 50 Breast which is his stronger event.
+However, he is ranked #1 in the SEA Rankings for 2019 in the 50 Breast, his stronger event.

 2019 Philippines Swimming 10 Athletes hit Bronze, Further 8 in Top 10 SEA Games 2019

-The Following swimmers are ranked Top 10 in South East Asia for the year 2019 in their respective events.
-In addition, The first 10 names have made the SEA Games Bronze of 2017 in individual events.
+The Following swimmers are ranked Top 10 in South East Asia for 2019 in their respective events.
+Also, The first 10 names have made the SEA Games Bronze of 2017 in individual events.
 In conclusion, anyone not on this list is not ranked Top 10 in South East Asia for this year.

-Provided a list of those who past bronze and also SEA Rankings for Swimming 2019.
+Provided a list of those who passed bronze and also SEA Rankings for Swimming 2019.